femou1/pb-handbooks/pbst_handbook.md

 # Tier 3

 This is the final rank that can be earned by meeting point requirements.
-They have proven themselves to be capable security officers able to patrol Pinewood facilities with lethal weapons on their own.
+They have proven themselves to be capable Security Officers able to patrol Pinewood facilities with lethal weapons on their own.

 **Requirements:**